erhathaway/cellular_automata/src/docs/dimension.md

 | ◯ | ◯ | ◉ | ◯ | ◉ |
 | ◉ | ◉ | ◯ | ◯ | ◯ |

-If using a grid, this is represented by having an X and Y axis that are multiple grid units in length.
+This is represented by having an X and Y axis that are one or more grid units in length.
 Here, the grid is 5x4 in size.
-Thus, this automata population is 5x5 in size.
+Thus, this automata population is 5x4 in size.